Neuromuscular Center Menu

 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord.
 As the disease progresses, normal functions are affected, including respiration.

-The UH Neurological Institute team at University Hospitals Case Medical Center pioneered an implantable breathing device in patients with spinal cord injuries.
+The UH Neurological Institute team at University Hospitals Cleveland Medical Center pioneered an implantable breathing device in patients with spinal cord injuries.
 This device helps patients breathe and speak more normally and delays respiratory complications during the progression of ALS.